stepanenko/firebase-cloud-functions-apps/README.md

-## All the samples on this branch are using the Node 8 runtime which is in beta and use ES2017 syntax.
-If you'd like to use ES2015 syntax because you're using the Node 6 runtime have a look at the [**master** branch](https://github.com/firebase/functions-samples/tree/master).

 # Cloud Functions for Firebase Sample Library

 This repository contains a collection of samples showcasing some typical uses of [Cloud Functions for Firebase](https://firebase.google.com/features/functions).